Sexual Assault Charges, Penalties & Defences in NSW

 Also a the person who has the sexual intercourse with another person without the consent of the other person knows that they do not have consent if they know, or are reckless about knowing or have no reasonable grounds of believing that the other person has given consent.

-If you have been accused, investigated or arrested for a sexual assault charge, then contact George Sten & Co for specialised legal advice.
+If you have been accused, investigated or arrested for a sexual assault charge or a historic sex offence charge, then contact George Sten & Co for specialised legal advice.
 We are experts in the area of sex offences and make ourselves available to our clients 24 hours a day on 0412 423 569.
 Call us on (02) 9261 8640 or email us.

 Related Information on Sexual and Indecent Assault Charges